magento/devdocs/guides/v2.1/pattern-library/staging-patterns/TimelineDashboard/Timeline-Dashboard.md

 <img src="img/Staging_Dashboard_0006_timeline_notes.jpg">
 <br>

-1. “Past” link in header of timeline is a link to the Change Log, a list of past updates, including both those with end dates and ‘permanent’ updates (without end dates).

-2. ‘Permanent’ updates are collected in an Active Permanent Updates bar that appears at the top pf the timeline.
-This bar should display a # of updates relative to the “From” date set for the timeline.
-This text is a link that leads to a Change Log that only contains the Permanent Updates, unlike the change log associated with the “Past” link.

-3. The control to move the time line to the left is disabled when the “Past” column is in view.
-Once the timeline is scrolled to see upcoming events the control becomes active.

-4. The user can scroll the timeline to see upcoming updates by tapping the arrow on an update, scolling the timeline with scroll control, or the right arrow.
+1. The user can scroll the timeline to see upcoming updates by tapping the arrow on an update, scolling the timeline with scroll control, or the right arrow.

 #### Update schedule: